 To have a really happy marriage, you need to work at it.
 As the saying goes, the only place you find success before work is in the dictionary.

-Here are ten things you can do to help build a strong and happy marriage.
+10 Tips to help build a strong and happy marriage

 1. Build trust into your marriage.
 It takes effort to built a happy marriage succeed.
 So, be determined not to flirt or get too close with members of the opposite sex.
 If you do, in the back of your mind, you could begin to view someone else as an alternatives when your marriage goes through a rough patch.
 Having an alternative will weaken your resolve to make your marriage work.
 Trust is the foundation of a happy marriage and it’s something you need to work at.